freedomofpress/securedrop/docs/ossec_alerts.rst

     cp ossec.pub install_files/ansible-base/

-The fingerprint is a unique identifier for an encryption key that is longer than, but contains both the shortid and longid.
-The value for ``ossec_gpg_fpr`` must be the full 40-character GPG fingerprint for this same key, with all capital letters and no spaces.
+The fingerprint is a unique identifier for an encryption (public) key.
+It is the output of running a cryptographic hash function (in this case SHA1) over the key, represented in hexadecimal.
+The short and long key IDs correspond to the last 8 and 16 hexadecimal digits (or 32 and 64 bits) of the fingerprint, respectively, and are thus a subset of the fingerprint.
+The value for ``ossec_gpg_fpr`` must be the full 40 hexadecimal digit (160 bit) GPG fingerprint for this same key, with all capital letters and no spaces.
 Here's a series of commands that will retrieve and format the fingerprint per our
 requirements:

 ::